SODCO

 ABOUT US

-SODCO at TAMU will assist principal investigators with creating drilling proposals; identifying suitable drilling platforms, coring tools, and logging tools; working with the scientific community to advance new technologies; and planning and implementing expeditions.
-SODCO at LDEO will provide research community support services for successful planning and execution of expeditions, including pre-drilling activities, planning and training workshops, and science communications.
+The SODCO team at TAMU will assist principal investigators with creating drilling proposals; identifying suitable drilling platforms, coring tools, and logging tools; working with the scientific community to advance new technologies; and planning and implementing expeditions.
+The SODCO team at LDEO will provide research community support services for successful planning and execution of expeditions, including pre-drilling activities, planning and training workshops, and science communications.
 LDEO will also continue to provide the Logging Database (LogDB).

 ADVISORY STRUCTURE